 I did get back down to the Florida Keys for a summer in 1992, but I had to move back to Baltimore again to be with my mom.

-With a couple of Kings suitable for steaking and a nice Bone.
+With a couple of Kings suitable for steaking and a nice Bonefish.

 In 2004 I founded NROTC, THE NATIONAL REMEMBER OUR TROOPS CAMPAIGN, a nonprofit organization dedicated to supporting our troops and veterans.
+At the time we were losing troops every day in Fallujah, Iraq and I became inspired do do what I could to back our military and America’s military mission.
 I stepped down as President of NROTC after 12 years in April 2017 and now I am devoting more time to my t-shirt business again.

 I have always loved to fish.